biokraft/my-cursor-framework/02-Cursor-for-Developers/02-Crafting-Rules-for-Your-Tech-Stack/02b-Auto-Generating-Rules-from-Docs.md

 **The Workflow:**

 1.  **Identify Key Documentation:** Pinpoint the official documentation pages that cover best practices, core APIs, common patterns, or important conventions for the library/framework you want a rule for.
+2.  **Add Documentation Sources:** Add the identified documentation to Cursor's settings, giving each source a memorable name and providing its URL or local path.
-2.  **Load Documentation with `@Docs`:** Use the `@Docs add [URL or path]` command to load this documentation into Cursor's context.
+3.  **Reference Documentation with `@Docs`:** In the chat, use `@Docs [Name]` to select the documentation source(s) you added in settings.
-3.  **Prompt for Rule Generation:** Ask Cursor to generate a rule based on the provided documentation.
+4.  **Prompt for Rule Generation:** Ask Cursor to generate a rule based on the provided documentation.
-4.  **Refine and Save:** Review the AI-generated rule, make any necessary adjustments for clarity, completeness, or project-specific nuances, and then save it to your `.cursor/rules/` directory.
+5.  **Refine and Save:** Review the AI-generated rule, make any necessary adjustments for clarity, completeness, or project-specific nuances, and then save it to your `.cursor/rules/` directory.

 ## Example: Generating a Rule for FastAPI Best Practices